dbt-labs/docs.getdbt.com/website/docs/tutorial/1-setting-up.md

 <LoomVideo id="2b5a8ec255bd4dce91374f6941d279e5" />

 1. Go to the [BigQuery credential wizard](https://console.cloud.google.com/apis/credentials/wizard).
-Ensure that your new project is selected at the top of the screen.
+Ensure that your new project is selected in the header bar.
 2. Generate credentials with the following options:
     * **Which API are you using?** BigQuery API
     * **Are you planning to use this API with App Engine or Compute Engine?** No
     * **Service account name:** `dbt-user`
     * **Role:** BigQuery User
     * **Key type:** JSON
 3. Download the JSON file and save it in an easy-to-remember spot, with a clear filename (e.g. `dbt-user-creds.json`)

 ### FAQs
 <FAQ src="faqs/database-privileges" />